FAU-LAP/NOMAD-CAMELS/paper.md

 # Summary

-NOMAD-CAMELS is a configurable measurement software, targeted towards the requirements of experimental solid-state physics.
-Here many experiments utilize a multitude of measurement devices used in dynamically changing setups.
-CAMELS will allow to define instrument control and measurement protocols using a graphical user interface (GUI).
-This provides a low entry threshold enabling the creation of new measurement protocols without programming knowledge or a deeper understanding of device communication.
-The GUI generates python code that interfaces with instruments and allows users to modify the code for specific applications and implementations of arbitrary devices if necessary.
-Even large-scale, distributed systems can be implemented.
-CAMELS is well suited to generate FAIR-compliant output data.
-NeXus standards, immediate NOMAD integration and hence a FAIRmat compliant data pipeline can be readily implemented.
+NOMAD-CAMELS is a configurable measurement software, that records fully self-describing experimental data.
+It has its origins in the field of experimental physics where a wide variety of measurement devices are used in rapidly changing experimental setups.
+CAMELS is designed with focus on full recording of data and metadata, allowing others to understand the data and the exact measurement procedure employed.
+CAMELS provides a user-friendly graphical user interface (GUI) which allows the user to define instrument control and measurement protocols.
+The GUI provides a low entry threshold enabling the creation of new measurement protocols without requiring programming knowledge or deep understanding of device communication.
+CAMELS generates python code to interface with instruments, allowing users to customize the code for specific applications and arbitrary device implementation if needed.
+Existing large-scale, distributed control systems using EPICS can be readily implemented.
+Researchers can take their first step towards a FAIR-data pipeline and reproducible science by utilizing CAMELS.

 # Statement of need